rururu/simpro-scene/README.md

 ## Simple start

-Without preliminary Leiningen installation, has one drawback (*)
+Without preliminary CLI tools or Leiningen installation, has one drawback (*)

 ```clj
 $ cd <..>